townmath/cisp400-reader/docs/_sources/glossary.rst.txt

       A programming language that is designed to be easy for a computer to execute; also called machine language or assembly language.

+   lvalue
+      An expression that identifies a non-temporary object.

+   lvalue reference
+      An alias or synonymn for an existing object.
+      Often just referred to as a reference.

    map
       A :term:`data structure` that relates a :term:`key` to a :term:`record`.